Harbeylefty/contact-form-project/README.md

         }

-Click Deploy to save.
-Ensure the DynamoDB table name and SNS topic ARN match your setup.

-Test the Lambda Function

-In the Lambda console, click Test.
-Create a test event with the following:
+Deploy and test with:

 {
   "body": "{\"name\":\"John Wick\",\"email\":\"john.wick@example.com\",\"message\":\"This is a sample message!\"}" }

-Click Test.
-You should see a 200 status code with the message "Form submitted successfully!" in the logs.
-Check your email for an SNS notification with the user’s details.
-In DynamoDB, go to ContactFormSubmissions and click Explore items to confirm the submission is stored.

-Set Up API Gateway to Trigger Lambda Function
-Set up API Gateway to expose the Lambda function to the internet.
+Verify: Check logs, DynamoDB table, and SNS email.

-Go to API Gateway in the AWS Console.
+5. API Gateway
-Click Create API, select REST API, and click Build.
-Choose New API, name it, and set the endpoint type to Regional.
-Click Create API.
-Click Create resource, name it contactform, and enable CORS.
-Click Create resource.

-Create POST Method

-Select the /contactform resource and click Create Method.
-Method type: POST.
-Integration type: Lambda Function.
+In API Gateway, create a REST API (Regional):
+Create a resource: /contactform (enable CORS)
-Select contact-form-function and enable Lambda proxy integration.
+Add a POST method: Link to contact-form-function with Lambda proxy integration
-Click Create method.

-Deploy the API

-Click Deploy API, select New stage, name it test, and click Deploy.
-Note the Invoke URL (e.g., https://<id>.execute-api.us-east-1.amazonaws.com/test/contactform).

-Test the API with Postman

-Open Postman and create a new HTTP request.
-Set method to POST.
-URL: Append /contactform to the Invoke URL (e.g., https://<id>.execute-api.us-east-1.amazonaws.com/test/contactform).
+Deploy to a stage (test) and note the Invoke URL (e.g., https://<id>.execute-api.us-east-1.amazonaws.com/test/contactform).
-Body: Select raw > JSON, and add:

-{
-  "name": "Joshua Jackson",
-  "email": "joshuajackson@example.com",
-  "message": "This is a test message!"
-}

-Headers: Ensure Content-Type is application/json.
-Click Send.
-You should see a response: "message: Form submitted successfully".

-Set Up S3 Frontend
+6. S3 Frontend
-Host the static frontend on S3 to serve the contact form.

-Go to S3 in the AWS Console.
-Create a bucket (e.g., contact-form-frontend).
+In S3, create a bucket (e.g., contact-form-frontend).
-Enable Static website hosting in the bucket properties.
+Enable Static website hosting.
-Upload index.html from the repo to the bucket.
+Upload index.html from the repo.
-Make the bucket public by setting a policy to allow read access (refer to the article for the policy JSON).
+Make the bucket public (set a policy for read access).
-Update index.html with the API Gateway Invoke URL (e.g., https://<id>.execute-api.us-east-1.amazonaws.com/test/contactform).
+Update index.html with the API Gateway Invoke URL.
-Re-upload index.html to the bucket.
+Re-upload index.html.
-Access the bucket’s website URL (e.g., http://contact-form-frontend.s3-website-us-east-1.amazonaws.com).
+Access the website URL (e.g., http://contact-form-frontend.s3-website-us-east-1.amazonaws.com).

 Usage

-Open the S3 website URL in a browser.
+Visit the S3 website URL.
-Fill in the form (name, email, message) and submit.
+Submit the form (name, email, message).
 Verify:
-The frontend shows "Form submitted successfully!" (or "Please fill out this field" if a field is empty).
+Frontend shows "Form submitted successfully!" (or error if fields are empty)
-The submission is in the ContactFormSubmissions DynamoDB table.
+Submission is in DynamoDB (ContactFormSubmissions)
-You receive an SNS email notification with the user’s details.
+SNS email is received

-Files in This Repository
+Files

-index.html: Static frontend for the contact form, hosted on S3 assets/architecture.png: Architecture diagram of the system
+index.html: Frontend for the contact form assets/architecture.png: System architecture diagram

-Conclusion
-This serverless contact form is efficient, secure, and easy to maintain.
-Using API Gateway, Lambda, SNS, and DynamoDB, it collects user submissions, stores data safely, and sends real-time notifications.
-It runs without managing servers, keeping operations simple and costs low.
-The IAM role ensures each component has only the permissions it needs.
-This project showcases how AWS serverless tools can build flexible, dependable systems.
-Thank you for following along.
-I hope this project proves valuable for your serverless projects!
 Connect With Me

 LinkedIn